Standards & instruments

 STANDARD 9.
 Financial Resources

 STANDARD 10.
-Learning, Physical and IT Resources
+Physical Facilities

 AREA 4.
 TEACHING-LEARNING